-On William's eighty-first birthday, his oldest daughter and two grandchildren came to visit for three days.
+On William's eighty-first birthday, his oldest daughter and her two children came to visit for three days.
 They all had a good time, but after they left, William felt even more alone than before.
 He decided to go for a walk, hoping to bump into some of his neighbors.
 They were often away at work or busy taking care of their fields, but sometimes he found one or two who could take a break and were interested in a short afternoon bull session.
 William grabbed his cane and went outside.

-He soon reached the main road near his house, crossed it, and walked along the left side of it heading north.
+He soon reached the main road near his house, crossed it, and walked along the left side of the road heading north.
 The sun was peeking behind some large, fluffy clouds.
 From the trees nearby he heard birds singing.
 He breathed deeply and looked up to see the clouds parting to make room for more sunlight.

 William walked for about ten minutes but didn't see any neighbors or anyone else out walking.
 He decided to sit and rest on the old, rusty iron bench a few yards ahead.
-As he neared it, because a large oak tree obstructed his view, he could only see a corner of the bench.
+As he neared it he could only see a corner of the bench because a large oak tree obstructed his view.
 As he walked around the tree though, he saw a woman sitting on the bench.
 He'd never seen her before, which surprised him because he thought he knew everyone who lived nearby.

-As he approached, they made eye contact.
-William greeted her.
+As he approached, they made eye contact and William greeted her.
 “Good afternoon, ma'am.”